timotheeg/NESTrisStatsUI/docs/stats.md

 Just like for the user color, each chatter is randomly assigned a voice that he/she keeps for the whole session.

-The voices are picked from the following selection of Google Voices.
+Voices are picked from the following selection of Google Voices.
 Do not complain about what voice you get!

 ```
 en-AU-Wavenet-A